Phxstick/acnicoy/data/help/Quick Start.md

 items, click the "Test" button (which displays the amount of items which are ready to be reviewed for the currently selected language).

-If you are learning several languages, you can switch your current language by clicking the language label located at the top left of the window.
+If you are learning several languages, you can switch to another language by clicking the language label located at the top left of the window.
 You can access additional features by clicking the buttons next to the label, such as:

-- view your vocabulary and organize it into lists
+- Viewing your vocabulary and organizing it into lists
-- view statistics of your learning progress
+- Viewing statistics of your learning progress
-- customize the program using various settings
+- Customizing the program using various settings

 For additional information on certain [components](help#Components) or [language support](help#Languages), you can open the [help](help#Overview)